 Visit the Office of Information Technology for more information.

-Each student is provided with an email account and personal folder on the student servers.
-Account information will be provided during Freshman registration.
-You will be able to use Outlook Web Access to access your mail, from any Internet-accessible computer anywhere in the world.
+Each student is provided with an e-mail account and personal folder on the student servers.
+Your college e-mail account is the official form of communication to students and should be checked frequently.
+Account information will be provided during freshmen registration.
+You will be able to use Outlook Web Access to access your mail from any Internet-accessible computer anywhere in the world.
+You may forward your college e-mail to any personal account you desire.
 Instructions, rules and guidelines will be provided to you during the registration process.

 The Albuquerque International Sunport (ABQ) is the closest major airport to Santa Fe.
 The following airlines currently land at ABQ: American, Continental, Delta, Frontier, Southwest, United and US Airways.